mohsenmojadam2019/telstra-prior-request/README.md

 -  User input error precaution has not been developed yes in Lua code.

 ## Versions:
+- 1.3.5-2: Fix GUI parameter issues for Kong EE 0.35.
+Not compatible with old versions.
 - 1.3.5: Support Kong EE 0.35.
 Not compatible with old versions.
 - 1.0.1: Add debug info into syslog
 - 1.0.0: Add debug mode and prior-call response as the first version used in production.